 A false negative, a reading lower than the actual blood pressure, could lead to undertreatment.
 This puts people at risk of heart attacks, strokes or kidney disease.

 Another potential problem is talking.
 Not infrequently a nurse or physician taking blood pressure will strike up a conversation, thinking that it may put the patient at ease.
-On the contrary, talking during blood pressure measurement can raise the reading 10 to 20 points.
+On the contrary, talking during blood pressure measurement can easily raise the reading 10 to 20 points.

 Anyone who is susceptible to this phenomenon should be measuring blood pressure at home.
 There are affordable, easy-to-use digital machines that allow people to keep a diary of their readings over the course of several weeks or months.
 This permits the physician to get a broader understanding of their blood pressure in a variety of settings.
 The home machine should always be checked against the equipment in the doctor’s office to make sure it is accurate.

 Anyone who would like additional details about proper blood pressure measurement, white coat hypertension and drugs used to treat high blood pressure may find our Guide to Blood Pressure helpful.
 It has a detailed list of dos and don’ts of measuring and managing blood pressure.
-Here is a link to all our guides.
-And should you want to know some secrets about common mistakes in treating hypertension, check out our book, Best Choices From The People’s Pharmacy.

 Measuring blood pressure is harder than it looks.
 Getting it right requires good technique and careful monitoring over time.
 This facilitates the best possible treatment for those who need it and protects others from unnecessary medication.